You are here

 How do I sign up?

-If you want to sign up for Social Security, the earliest that you may do so is when you are 61 years and 9 months old.
-Otherwise, you should apply for Social Security three months before you want your benefits to start.
+If you want to sign up for Social Security, the earliest that you may do so is when you are 61 years and 8 months old.
+Otherwise, you should apply for Social Security four months before you want your benefits to start.

 You can apply for Social Security online, by phone, or by making an appointment to visit your local Social Security office.
 Social Security recommends applying online which takes 10 to 30 minutes.
-Social Security will contact you directly if any further information is required.
+Social Security will contact you by telephone or by mail if any further information is required.
 You will be able to check the status of your application online.

 Your payments will then be made electronically to your bank account.